 - Food or cosmetic items

-- Stationery, blank envelopes, envelopes with metal clasps, postage stamps, envelopes with gang or suggestive artwork
+- Stationery, blank envelopes, envelopes with metal clasps, postage stamps, envelopes with gang or suggestive artwork, perfumes, lipstick or oils.

 - Cash, personal or second party checks, traveler’s checks, payroll checks